-Young carers are entitled to the same help and support as adults who look after someone at home (although if you are under 16 you won't be entitled to the same benefits - see 'what about money' below).
+Young carers are entitled to the same help and support as adults who look after someone at home.
+However, if you are under 16 you won't be entitled to the same benefits.
 The page on being a carer looks at how you can get help from social work, your doctor, your local carers' centre and other voluntary organisations.

 Some young people who care for family members don't want other people, such as social workers, getting involved.
 However, you shouldn't have to cope on your own, so don't be afraid to ask for help.

 No matter how old (or young) you are, if you're looking after someone, you can ask your doctor or social worker to arrange for you to have a carer's assessment.
 This gives you the chance to talk to a social worker or therapist about the things you do for the person you care for.
 If you have any worries about your situation, now is the time to talk about them.
 For example, you should let the social worker know:

 if you are having problems at school, for example if you find it hard to get all your homework done or keep having to take days off